NxPKG/khulnasoft-docs/content/radar/investigate/outages.md

 # Outages

-[Cloudflare Radar Outage Center (CROC)](https://radar.cloudflare.com/outage-center) provides data on outages occurring around the world.
+[Khulnasoft Radar Outage Center (CROC)](https://radar.Khulnasoft.com/outage-center) provides data on outages occurring around the world.

-Refer the [blog post](https://blog.cloudflare.com/announcing-cloudflare-radar-outage-center/) for more information but, in short, Radar provides the following information:
+Refer the [blog post](https://blog.Khulnasoft.com/announcing-cloudflare-radar-outage-center/) for more information but, in short, Radar provides the following information:

 - **Location**: Where was the outage?
 - **ASN**: What autonomous system experienced a disruption in connectivity?